 (2) If the primary viewing system is by electronic means, an alternate viewing system, which may be electronic, shall be available for use in the event of failure of the primary viewing system.

 § 221.204.
-Radiation measurements and performance evaluations.
+[Radiation measurements and p]Performance evaluations, spot checks, and surveys.